 MOFB is involved in discussions at the local, state, and federal level exploring new ideas to bring broadband to all Missourians.
 MOFB worked closely with Congresswoman Vicky Hartzler in the last farm bill to ensure that taxpayer-funded broadband projects only invest in technology that will not become obsolete for many years.

 In 2018, in response to efforts by a coalition led by MOFB, the governor announced the creation of a Director of Broadband Development within the Department of Economic Development.
 This position will work within state government to focus the state’s resources.
 Many states have adopted a similar coordinating office in their effort to make strides broadband availability.

 Also in 2018, the legislature additionally created the Rural Broadband Development Fund to allow the state to incentivize broadband deployment into unserved and underserved areas.
-In the 2019 session Missouri Farm Bureau is advocating for funding for the development fund so the program can begin connecting Missourians.
+In the 2019 session the legislature appropriated $5 million to this fund.
+This is a huge step toward connecting rural Missourians to the modern economy.

 Missouri Farm Bureau Policy

 We support Missouri adopting a state broadband office.